Thomascountz/thomascountz/_posts/2023-07-30-low-poly-image-generation.md

 This is what "68% better" looks like!

 Despite all the math and theory, throughout this exploration, we have aimed the power of evolutionary algorithms towards scratching the subjective search space surface of creativity and art.
 Algorithmic processes can produce results that are not only fascinating from a technical standpoint but also visually (and philosophically) compelling.
-At the end of analyzing our algorithm's ability to near its target, we are left to contemplate how well the resulting image captures our aesthics and creative vision.
+At the end of analyzing our algorithm's ability to near its target, we are left to contemplate how well the resulting image captures our aesthetics and creative vision.

 # Conclusion